UBI and COVID-19

 - Students and staff are required to wash their hands for a minimum of 20 seconds with soap and water

 - These products are available to students to use in the classroom:

 - Sanitizing products

 UBI aims to be proactive and set the example to minimize spread, flatten the curve and lessen the impact of COVID-19.
-UBI’s procedures and policies may change as more virus information arises.
+UBI’s procedures and policies will change as more COVID information arises.
 We will update you with any new information in a timely manner.
 Please let us know if you have any questions or concerns.